DOAJ/harvester/README.md

     vim setup.py

-Empty this README.md file, and get ready to fill it with your own amazing documentation
+Replace this README.md with the INSTALL.md file which contains your application's installation instructions

-    echo "" > README.md
+    rm README.md
+    mv INSTALL.md README.md

+You should also edit the new README.md file and fill in all the blanks/details.

 Now commit those changes and you're ready to begin development with a clean slate